antonionduarte/wsn-biking/README.md

 ## TODO:

 - [X] Setting up the dev environment with Raspberries + Sensor Nodes
+- [X] One node sending messages to another node
+- [ ] Messages need to be of specific sizes, the size of messages needs to be configurable.
+- [ ] Three nodes sending messages, two end nodes sending messages to each other periodically through a relay node
+- [ ] Writing csv files to the SD cards with relevant information
 - [ ] Data processing scripts
 - [ ] Report